tutao/tutanota/doc/BUILDING.md

 1. Clone the repository: `git clone https://github.com/tutao/tutanota.git`.
 2. Switch into the Tutanota directory: `cd tutanota`
 3. Checkout the latest web release tag: `git checkout tutanota-release-xxx`
-4. Run `npm install` to install dependencies.
+4. Run `npm ci` to install dependencies.

 ### Build:

+1. Build packages: `npm -ws run build` (might need to do it multiple times)
-Run `node dist --custom-desktop-release`.
+2. Run `node dist --custom-desktop-release`.

 The client for your platform will be in `build/desktop/`.
 Note that you can add `--unpacked` to the build command to skip the packaging of the installer.
 This will yield a directory containing the client that can be run without